katesroad/Microservices-React-Node/notes/ts.md

   - types allow other engineers to understand what values are flowing around our codebase
 - When to use types?
 Everywhere
 - Type annotation and interfaces

   - type annotation: code we add to tell typescript what type of value a variable will refer to(We tell typescript the type)
   - type reference: typescript tries to figure out what type of a value a variable refers to(Typescript guesses the type)

+- Interface <br>

+  - reduce the long annotation(fix annotation with interface)
+  - **As long as an object has the properties defined in an instance, we call this object is compatible to that instance.**(please check interface2.ts)

+- general strategy for reusable code in TS

 - Interfaces around functions

   > 1.  the input type